Meet Our Clergy & Staff

 Fr.
 Scott was ordained to the Deaconate in September of 2015.
 He continues to serve around the altar as well as with Fr.
 Ray on the Healing Ministry and Pastoral Care team.

 Fr.
 Scott is a full time employee of Gordon-Conwell.
-He lives with his wife Sarah and their three children: Jonah, Abigail, and Meghan.
+He lives with his wife Sarah and their four children: Jonah, Abigail, Meghan, and Caitlin.
 In his free time he enjoys reading, playing games, hiking, camping, and learning to make food from scratch.

 Deacon Adam grew up in Illinois and in Arkansas, completed his undergraduate studies at Ouachita (WASH-i-taw) Baptist University (Arkadelphia, AR), and his graduate studies at Gordon-Conwell Theological Seminary (S. Hamilton, MA).
 In the meantime, he’s held a variety of jobs, both pastoral and secular, from washing dishes to fixing computers.